jeslstep/Random-Giphy/README.md

 # Random-Giphy

-User can click the change giphy button to view twenty-five randomly trending giphys and search for a giphy of their choosing such as 'cats'.
+Click the change giphy button to view twenty-five randomly trending gifs and search for a gifs such as 'cats'.

 This is a 3/4 stack app (no DB) -- MongoDB to be added